Excel-DNA/ExcelDnaDoc/README.md

 ExcelDnaDoc expects HHW to be installed at `C:\Program Files (x86)\HTML Help Workshop\`.
 If it is installed at another location change `packages/ExcelDnaDoc/tools/ExcelDnaDoc.exe.config` to reference the proper directory before compiling your project.

-When installed from NuGet it will replace the default .dna file installed by Excel-DNA and adds post build steps to build the .chm documentation file whenever the project is build.
+When installed from NuGet it will edit the default .dna file installed by Excel-DNA and adds post build steps to build the .chm documentation file whenever the project is build.

 Example
 ------------------